avian2/jsonmerge/README.rst

   You can specify a *sortByRef* merge option to indicate the key that will be used to sort the items in the array.
 This option can be an arbitrary *JSON pointer*.
 The pointer is resolved in the same way as *idRef*.
+Sort order can be reversed by setting the *sortReverse* option.

 arrayMergeByIndex
   Merge array items by their index in the array.
 Similarly to